oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

   .. automodule:: rstblog

-But this still suffers from the single-language problem!
+But this option still suffers from the single-language problem!
 Sphinx's autodoc extension is focused on Python code.
 And while it is extensible, there is a challenge in creating good autodoc extensions for other languages: different languages use different syntaxes, so need to be parsed by a tool